codeforsanjose/disaster-response-sj/README.md

 Manual way:

 1. Start the server `nodemon --exec babel-node server.js` or alternatively `npm run server`.
  Let it finish launching before starting the frontend.
 Manually restart the server with the comand `rs`
 2. Start the React frontend `npm start`.
 You'll need to do this in another command window.

+### Ready to Work?

+Skip ahead to the [Development Details section.](#development-details)

-`npm run all` is essentially just an alias to run the above two commands.
+`npm run all` is just an alias to run the manual commands.
 If on Windows and that command doesn't work, you can try `npm run win-all`.
 To stop running the app, you can hit Ctrl + C in a Windows command prompt and it'll ask to terminate running jobs.

 Either way, you should land on the main page showing active disaster posts with tab navigation options and a header reading Disaster Response SJ.